 Modern Eccentric is a dense and deeply nested pattern, with beautiful texture and movement.
 Great for bargello quilts!

 At 17" High, the lines will be only 3/4" apart

 Quilt shown pieced and quilted by Kay Sheahan, Australia.

-This pattern also looks great on a traditional log cabin, quilted by Olga Schrichte.
+This pattern also looks great on a traditional log cabin, or a T shirt quilt, both of these quilted by Olga Schrichte.

 Modern Eccentric added great texture to this modern cat applique piece, made by Teresa Pusztai.
 Thanks for sharing, Teresa!

 Modern Eccentric 2

 Here's a less dense version of Modern Eccentric.
 At 16" H, lines will be 1 1/2" - 2" apart.